ghiscoding/Aurelia-Bootstrap-Plugins/aurelia-bootstrap-tagsinput/README.md

 }
 ```

-### License
+## License
 [MIT License](https://github.com/ghiscoding/Aurelia-Bootstrap-Plugins/blob/master/LICENSE)

-### Contributions/Comments
+## Contributions/Comments
 Contributions are welcome.
-This plugin was created to help the community and myself and was mainly done through my free time.
-If you wish to suggest something and/or want to make a PR (Pull Request), please feel free to do so.
-Also, please be respectful.
+This plugin was created to help the community (and myself), if you wish to suggest something and/or want to make a PR (Pull Request), please feel free to do so.

+## Use it, like it?
-Finally, if you like and use this Aurelia-Bootstrap-Plugin, please click on the :star: and add it as a favorite.
+You like and use an Aurelia-Bootstrap-Plugin, please click on the :star: and spead the word.